trasparente/pri/iai/_posts/2022-07-28-schrdinger_and_the_conscious_universe_iai_tv.md

 ## The total number of minds in the universe is one

-> 25th July 2022, Robert Prentner | Donald Hoffman
+> 25th July 2022, Robert Prentner, Donald Hoffman

 - ATMAN = BRAHMAN (the personal self equals the omnipresent, all-comprehending eternal self) was in Indian thought considered, far from being blasphemous, to represent the quintessence of deepest insight into the happenings of the world.